 The SELL Programme arose from a desire to engage young adults with life-shaping issues and assist them to make conscious choices on how they will live their lives and shape their communities into life giving places of peace.
 In the first set of manuals we said we envisaged an initial journey over three stages Opening, Deepening and Sharing (each to be a facilitator’s manual).
 Each stage is to have six units; these stand as a process in themselves.
 The hope remains that even if a person is only able to take one of the units they will have received support with that aspect of life.
 Having worked in the field with the first set of manuals we saw the need for changes and felt the need for the Opening stage of the SELL Programme.

-The title of the programme, Sharing Education and Learning for Life, indicates that it uses a participatory approach in the form of Sharing—Reflection—Action planning.
-This methodology is based on the thinking of the Brazilian Educationist Paulo Freire who believed that Education should begin with a respect for the dignity of each person and learning from shared experiences.
+The title of the programme, Sharing Education and Learning for Life, indicates that it has a participatory approach.
+As outlined in the overview handout, this methodology is based on the thinking of Paulo Freire.
+Most of the material we reference is based on a participatory approach to education and learning.